Discover the best WordPress podcast hosting options to build your listener base, and how to set them up.

 Checklist of steps for adding each podcast episode

 These are the steps you need to run through for each episode:

 - Select whether you're uploading an Audio or Video file, click Upload File, upload your first podcast file, then click Select.

 - You can manually add the duration and file size, or leave these fields blank to auto-calculate.

 - Add in the date recorded so listeners will know how old or new your podcast is.

-- If necessary, there's also the option to mark specific episodes as explicit or choose to block them from appearing in any external podcast libraries you submit your podcast to.
+- If necessary, there's also the option to mark specific episodes as explicit or choose to block them from appearing in any external podcast libraries to you submit your podcast.